 Brand advocates are customers who are passionate about your product or service.
 So much so that they happily spread the word about it.
-Studies show that brand advocates spend twice as much with a company as regular customers do and have five times the lifetime value.
+Studies show brand advocates spend twice as much as regular customers on favorite brands, and loyal customers are worth up to 10 times the value of their first purchase.
 Due to social media and countless review sites, customers have more power than ever before to impact your company’s online reputation.

-Personalizing the impersonal goes a long way toward building brand attachment and breeding advocacy—which can have an exponential impact to your bottom line.
-Unlocking effective customer advocacy isn't easy, but these 4 keys will help get you in the door.
+Personalizing the impersonal goes a long way toward building brand attachment and breeding advocacy, which can have an exponential impact to your bottom line.
+Unlocking effective customer advocacy isn't easy, but the following four keys will help get you in the door.

 1. Relate to the Customer

-Relating starts with knowing what motivates.
 Maybe your customers want to stand out from the crowd.
 Maybe they want to be a part of a team.
-Motivations change depending on the industry, brand, touch-point and the customer’s current position in the buying journey.
+Motivations change depending on the industry, brand, touchpoint, and the customer’s current position in the buying journey.
 Once you’ve determined what makes your customer tick, offer a clear path that'll attract those who are a strong fit for your brand.
 Be genuine at all times, and make sure your messaging and interactions consistently align with your brand’s value proposition.
 You might be surprised by your customers’ motivations.
 Rely on data insights and analytics rather than blindly guessing.

 A strong community is a well-connected community—its members are allied with each other and share common goals and ideologies.
 As Seth Godin explains in his book Tribes, membership should be voluntary, dynamic, partisan and noisy.
 Mutual respect is essential.

-One powerful thing you can do is to create a term to refer to all your customers.
-Tie it back to your brand and promote the idea: they are joining an exclusive “tribe” of likeminded individuals.
-Go on to create a special celebration or recognition to praise them for joining your tribe, and to get them excited about being part of something bigger than a transaction.
+One powerful thing you can do is create a term to refer to all your customers.
+Tie it back to your brand and promote the idea they are joining an exclusive club of likeminded individuals.
+Go on to create a special celebration or recognition to praise them for joining, and to get them excited about being part of something bigger than a transaction.

 Provide your advocates with unique ways to communicate with you as well as each other.
 Online forums, polls and apps work great, but also consider organizing live gatherings and other experiential events.
-Proximity helps strengthen your tribe’s bonds.
-Continuously engaging your brand community helps strengthen their sense of ownership.
-Make sure they know you hear them and respect what they have to say—they’ll reciprocate.
+Proximity helps strengthen your fan base’s bond.
+Continuously engaging your brand community helps strengthen sense of ownership.
+When you listen and respect your customers, they’ll reciprocate.

 3. Employee Access Breeds Advocacy

-Exclusive access helps generate excitement within the organization, and it empowers employees to be brand advocates in their own right.
+Exclusive employee access helps generate excitement and empowers employees to be brand advocates.

-Many employees are likely already employee advocates or have significant potential to become one.
-Maximize their impact by creating opportunities for them to spread advocacy to customers as well.
+Many employees are likely already brand advocates or have significant potential to become advocates.
+Maximize employee impact by creating opportunities for them to spread advocacy to customers as well.
 You won’t nurture advocacy by force-feeding your tired marketing message.
 Instead, make it worth their while to talk about your brand.

 4. Make It an Experience

 Experiential marketing helps cut through the clutter that defines the digital age.
 Design creative event experiences that attract and delight attendees, then encourage brand interaction and social sharing.
 Though live experiences require more resources and their impact can be tough to measure, they literally bring people together.
-This alone is valuable.
-Creating a space where your tribe can network and connect helps establish trust and strengthens their bond with the brand.
+Human connection alone is valuable.
+Creating a space where advocates can network and connect helps establish trust and strengthens their bond with the brand.

 Increased brand advocacy translates to less price sensitivity, more recommendations and a louder voice in the marketplace.
-It’s a great way of generating new business that also diversifies the people you reach and the ways in which you reach them.
+It’s a great way to generate new business and diversify the people you reach and how you reach them.